 All drivers must be aged 14 years or over with in-date racing licence & written consent from a parent/ parents.

-All Motor events racing series will require an AASA National race licence.
-Link to AASA

-Racing licence details and links are provided on individual event information.
+All Motor events racing series will require an AASA Club race licence or National race licence.
+Link to AASA Racing licence details and links are provided on individual event information.